All Episodes

 I have a First Amendment right to publish or not publish documents that are transmitted to me.

-That's the First Amendment right enshrin in a Supreme Court case call called Bart Nikki V. In fact, um, you know, journalists get sent stolen documents every day that they publish, including national security secrets.
+In fact, journalists get sent stolen documents every day that they publish, including national security secrets.

 They said I'm not a journalist.

-And the reason the rationale they gave before the judge, which was an argument that failed, by the way, the judge ruled against them, uh they said I'm not a journalist because I don't get permission from the people I report on.
+And the rationale they gave before the judge, which was an argument that failed, by the way, the judge ruled against them, they said I'm not a journalist because I don't get permission from the people I report on, which is an argument so preposterous, it's so absurd, that they'd be laughed out of court.

-The federal judge, uh a judge that was actually appointed by President Obama in New York, um, ruled against them, ordered the FBI to stop rummaging through my phone and assign what's called a special master.
+The federal judge, a judge that was actually appointed by President Obama in New York, ruled against them, ordered the FBI to stop rummaging through my phone and assign what's called a special master.

 The judge cited journalistic privilege.

-Now, this is so crazy what they did to me that even the ACLU and the reporters committee, groups that are you know, you know, sort of self-righteous, you know, First Amendment advocates, all came to my defense because even they had to admit how outrageous this was for them to do this to Project Veritas.
+Now, this is so crazy, what they did to me, that even the ACLU and the Reporters Committee, groups that are, you know, you know, sort of self-righteous, you know, First Amendment advocates, all came to my defense because even they had to admit how outrageous this was for them to do this to Project Veritas.

-So they raided my home, they took my phone.
+So they raided my home.

 They still have my phone, even though this judge assigned what's called a special master to oversee it.

-I mean, uh we all remember, or some of us remember at least the whole Loris Lois Learner episode with the IRS.
+Well, you know, James, taken all together with things that we are seeing, I mean, we all remember, or some of us remember at least, the whole Lois Lerner episode with the IRS.

-And that is you know, as I've said at the beginning of the show, these people are more interested not in just the facts journalism, they're interested in uh uh just the liberal narrative journalism.
+And that is, you know, as I've said at the beginning of the show, these people are more interested not in just the facts journalism.

-And if you don't in any way comply with that, I don't know what liberal means anymore for the New York Times to be coordinating with the FBI.
+I don't know what liberal means anymore for the New York Times to be coordinating with the FBI.

-It doesn't strike me as liberal, perhaps it's illiberal.
+It doesn't strike me as liberal.

-Just the local, none of you probably read the print edition of the New York Times, but if you pick it up and look at the op ed section, there's a scathing op-ed attacking me today.
+But if you pick it up and look at the op-ed section, there's a scathing op-ed attacking me today.

 You know what's dangerous?

-What's day and by the way, within minutes of me being out of handcuffs in my apartment, they put people in handcuffs.
+And by the way, within minutes of me being out of handcuffs in my apartment, they put people in handcuffs.

-They the New York Times knew the subject of my search warrant.
+The New York Times knew the subject of my search warrant.

-How do they know that?
+How did they know that?

 Right.